 To become an environmental scientist you usually have to complete a degree in environmental science, science or applied science with a major in environmental science, natural resource management, geography, marine science or a related field.
 To get into these courses you usually need to gain your South Australian Certificate of Education (SACE).
-Prerequisite subjects or assumed knowledge in one or more of English, maths, biology, chemistry, physics and earth and environmental science are usually required.
+Prerequisite subjects, or assumed knowledge, in one or more of English, mathematics, biology, chemistry, physics, and earth and environmental science are usually required.

 For information on course admission requirements and how to apply to the universities and TAFE in South Australia visit the South Australian Tertiary Admissions Centre (SATAC).